snakster/cpp.react/README.md

 ### Parallelism and concurrency

-The change propagation is handled implicitly by a propagation engine.
+The change propagation is handled implicitly.
-Depending on the selected engine, updates can be parallelized:
+Depending on the selected concurrency policy, updates can be parallelized:

 ```C++
 using namespace react;